 If your Azure issue is not addressed in this article, visit the Azure forums on MSDN and the Stack Overflow.
-You can post your issue on these forums or to @AzureSupport on Twitter.
-Also, you can file an Azure support request by selecting Get support on the Azure support site.
+You can post your issue in these forums, or post to @AzureSupport on Twitter.
+You also can submit an Azure support request.
+To submit a support request, on the Azure support page, select Get support.

 It is recommended that you always use the latest version of Management Studio to remain synchronized with updates to Microsoft Azure and SQL Database.
 Update SQL Server Management Studio.

 Azure SQL Database enables you to identify opportunities to improve and optimize query performance without changing resources by reviewing performance tuning recommendations.
 Missing indexes and poorly optimized queries are common reasons for poor database performance.
 You can apply these tuning recommendations to improve performance of your workload.
 You can also let Azure SQL database to automatically optimize performance of your queries by applying all identified recommendations and verifying that they improve database performance.
 You can use the following options to improve performance of your database: